anh-duynguyen/UCT_Micromouse_EEE3088F/Documentation/Other/README.md

 # Other

-This folder contains repo structure files.
+This folder contains repo structure files and other documentation.